 Added (2020-02-23) Questions and Answers: A few questions about this Website Representation Vectors patent and some things about it, that I wanted to address.

-1. The “Medic” update – that Barry Schwartz named in August of 2018 because it appeared to affect medical websites, also impacted other types of websites.
+1. The “Medic” update – that Barry Schwartz named in August of 2018 because it appeared to affect medical websites, also affected other types of websites.
 This patent application, filed in August of 2018, notes that it covers a range of industries, including health and artificial intelligence sites as examples.
-It specifically uses an example about authors of health sites being doctors as experts, medical students as apprentices, and laypeople as nonexperts, which is why I asked a Go Fish Digital graphic designer for the masthead image for this post showing one of each of those.
-Different industries are covered by this patent and different levels of expertise.
-I purposefully chose to have an illustration that reflected the “medic” aspect of the process from the patent because I believed that it was an accurate reflection of what the patent covers
+It uses an example about authors of health sites being doctors as experts, medical students as apprentices, and laypeople as nonexperts, which is why I asked a Go Fish Digital graphic designer for the masthead image for this post showing one of each of those.
+Different industries are in this patent and different levels of expertise.
+I chose to have an illustration that reflected the “medic” aspect of the process from the patent because I believed that it was an accurate reflection of what the patent covers

 Classification of Websites

 Google tells us that they may use Website Representation Vectors to classify sites based upon features found on those sites.

 This post is about a new Google patent application filed in August of 2018 and published at the World Intellectual Property Organization (WIPO) last week.

 The patent application uses Neural Networks to understand patterns and features behind websites to classify those sites.